hackforla/YouthJusticeNav/README.md

 ## Project context

 TBD --  Youth Justice Nav is an initiative focused on advancing the interests of justice-involved youth.
+This project would perform research, identify best practices, and provide tools for youth to understand the court system better and be aware of what their rights are.

 ## Technology used